-A good shop assistant is a bridge between the manager who is frequently unavailable on the sales floor and the employees.
-When trained and rewarded for their communication skills in particular, shop assistants are worth their weight in gold.
+A good shop assistant is a bridge between the manager, frequently unavailable on the sales floor, and the employees.
+When trained and rewarded for their communication skills, shop assistants are worth their weight in gold.

-Maybe that’s why LinkedIn says the salary of an assistant store manager ranges between $31k to as much as $65k.
-Surprised retail careers pay?
+Maybe that’s why LinkedIn says the salary of an assistant store manager ranges between $31k to as much as $65K.
+Are you surprised to hear that retail careers pay?
 Where much is rewarded, much is expected.

-What are the seven basic skills for an Assistant Store Manager?
+Here are seven basic skills for an Assistant Store Manager

-Attention to detail.
-Your ability to get the facts right are key to supporting management.
-This can go for remembering a colleague’s birthday, a loyal customer’s face, and on to include special orders and maintenance issues.
-You must have the qualifications to be able to filter your boss needs and bring important details to their attention while also handling the smaller things that often fill their plate.
+1. Attention to detail.
+Your ability to get the facts right is key to supporting management.
+This can go from remembering a colleague’s birthday or a loyal customer’s face to including special orders and maintenance issues.
+You must be qualified to filter your boss's needs and bring important details to their attention while also handling the smaller things that often fill their plates.

-Ability to make decisions.
-A great shop assistant has good problem-solving skills so they are able to think through choices and then deliver them to the manager.
+2. Ability to make decisions.
+A great shop assistant has good problem-solving skills, so they can think through choices and deliver them to the manager.
 If there are customer complaints or concerns, a good shop assistant will offer two choices to the manager instead of asking, “What do you want me to do?”
-You support management, not just relay issue after issue to them expecting them to fix it all.
+You support management, not just relay issue after issue to them, expecting them to fix it all.
 Understand what responsibilities you have been given authority over and carry them out.
 On the other hand, help the manager select the best alternative on decisions you don’t have authority over.

-Ability to be a second set of eyes...and ears.
-A store manager needs to have another person who can examine something like an employee performance issue, a customer complaint, or inventory problem but not in a tattletale way.
-You are on the sales floor but you are more than just a sales associate.
-Your retail shop assistant skills mean you can take the information you see and hear, look for trends diminishing the customer experience, and then look at ways to fix them – either by yourself or with your manager.
+5. Ability to be a second set of eyes...and ears.
+A store manager needs someone to examine some situations - like an employee performance issue, a customer complaint, or an inventory problem - but not in a tattletale way.
+You are on the sales floor but more than just a sales associate.
+Your retail shop assistant skills mean you can take the information you see and hear, look for trends that diminish the customer experience, and then look at ways to fix them – either by yourself or with your manager.

 As a team, you and your store manager should be able to achieve and exceed monthly sales targets, manage inventory and labor, keep up with the latest merchandising trends, and do it all with a smile while working in a brick-and-mortar retail store.